The Pros and Cons of Playing the Lottery

 They provide economic benefits to education

-One way to improve education funding is to use lottery proceeds.
+One way to improve education funding is to use Live Draw Hk proceeds.
 Since 1982, the Washington D.C. lottery has contributed more than $1.6 billion to the city’s general fund.
 The money goes to education, health, recreation, housing, senior and child services, and public safety.
 But lottery proceeds do not cover the full cost of education.
 In fact, Mayor Vincent C. Gray recently proposed an increase of 2 percent in the student funding formula despite the fact that basic costs have increased five percent.

 They are a form of entertainment for the poor